 Before 1976, eligibility service was determined by the Plan provisions in effect at that time.
-You were eligible to receive one year of eligibility service for each calendar year in which you had at least 400 hours of covered employment.
+You were eligible to receive one year of eligibility service for each calendar year in which you had at least one-fourth of a year of credited service.